Engagement Ring Trends Around the World: Traditions & Modern Twists

 In Europe, the tradition of men proposing to women while on one knee, with a ring in hand, is still very much in practice.
 The engagement ring, however, is normally worn on the third finger of the woman’s left hand as opposed to the common practice in the USA of wearing it on the fourth finger instead.

-In the UK and Ireland, a peculiar tradition that used to be common is a woman initiating the marriage proposal to the man.
-This may only be done every leap year on the 29th of February.
-This tradition is seldom if ever, practiced anymore.
+In the UK and Ireland, a peculiar tradition that used to be common was when a woman initiated a marriage proposal to a man.
+This may only be done every leap year on the 29th of February, and it is seldom, if ever, practiced anymore.

 A couple’s engagement must be formally announced among the British through a church bulletin called “the banns.”
 This served as notice to anyone who may oppose the couple’s marriage and to give a legal reason why the marriage must not occur.